sys920/Console_RPG_Game/README.md

 - C# Console program practise using Linq, Interface, List base on OOP.

 # Code
--Dist :  setup.exst  you can install and run to play this game -OOP_RPG :
+- Dist :  setup.exst  you can install and run to play this game

+- OOP_RPG :
 - Program.cs : Make new game
 - game.cs : main menu for game
 - Hero.cs : Most function run here